Table of Content

 - Experiencing intense fear due to recurring nightmares unrelated to their traumatic experiences.

-- Sudden behavioral changes, such as increased aggression or withdrawal.
+- Sudden behavioural changes, such as increased aggression or withdrawal.

 - Difficulty concentrating and a decline in school performance.